neosizzle/hypertube/README.md

 # /dev/log for hypertube
 Personal movie / anime streaming site where the content are obtained via bittorrent protocol built with nextjs and django.
+Mega thanks for [laian](https://github.com/LaiAnTan) for helping on this project

 ## Design, Demo and screenshots
 ![image](https://hackmd.io/_uploads/HyZ3a0cokl.png)